Detailing Pro 101

 Many of your customers are digital – they make purchases, plan their day, and organize their finances from their computer or their smartphone.
 To them, paper is a thing of the past.
 Everything should be stored in an online account or emailed; they don’t have a place to keep paper.

 If you want to be relevant to your customers, your business should follow suit and be digital as well.
 It doesn’t cut it for auto detailing businesses – or really any businesses – to operate on pen and paper any more.
-Who would you trust more – the business owner who runs things through a computer, can save things into a database or the business owner who has single pieces of paper?
+Who would you trust more – the business owner who runs things through an app or software and can save things into a database or the business owner who has single pieces of paper?
 It’s really easy to lose or misplace a piece of paper – especially when you have hundreds of them floating around at the same time.

 2. Make Your Pricing Transparent and Consistent